genicsblog/genicsblog.com/_posts/gouravkhunger/2022-03-17-8-ways-to-keep-your-heroku-app-awake.md

 ## 7. Uptime Robot

-[Uptime Robot](https://uptimerobot.com) is yet another free and flexible website monitoring tool, whose free plan can help you monitor HTTP security, response times, ports, keywords and a lot more.
+Uptime Robot is yet another free and flexible website monitoring tool, whose free plan can help you monitor HTTP security, response times, ports, keywords and a lot more.

+{% include linkpreview.html url="https://uptimerobot.com" %}

 It does it in the same way, by pinging the site to get the details.
 When it pings your Heroku app, it simulates traffic to it, which will keep it awake!